NVJ9SINGHNAVJOT/media-docker/README.md

 1. #### Video Streaming :

-   - Media-Docker converts video files into segments using **FFmpeg**, enabling on-demand video streaming to the frontend in segments.
+   - Media-Docker leverages **FFmpeg** to convert video files into segments, allowing for on-demand streaming to the frontend.
+It also enables video quality adjustment and supports conversion and storage in          multiple resolutions, including **360p, 480p, 720p, and 1080p**.

 2. #### Audio files :

-   - Audio files are stored based on the required bitrate provided by the backend service.
+   - Audio files are stored based on the required **bitrate** provided by the backend service.

 3. #### Image files :

-   - Image files are stored according to the compression settings provided by the backend service.
+   - Image files are stored according to the **compression** settings provided by the backend service.

 ## Installation